-Beyond just sharing your experiences, you can build trust by limiting the number of affiliates you promote, or by only becoming an affiliate for products you personally use, and sticking to your area of expertise.
+Beyond just sharing your experiences, you can build trust by limiting the number of affiliates you promote or by only becoming an affiliate for products you personally use and sticking to your area of expertise.
 For example, people trust my recommendations for Canadian financial apps, but that doesn’t mean I’m going to have much luck as a Sephora affiliate.

 Talk to a product expert

-Another option is interviewing others who use the product or service, or even interviewing the person who makes or sells it.
+Another option is interviewing others who use the product or service or even interviewing the person who makes or sells it.
 This can give your review more depth, creating a narrative for the reader.

 Create a product tutorial

-People often perform “how to” searches on Google, such as “how to save money for college” or “how to decorate a laundry room.”
-If you offer a tutorial that solves a searcher’s problem and clearly showcases the value of the product, your referrals will make more sense in context and you’ll provide the customer with a stronger incentive to purchase the product you’re recommending.
+People often perform “how to” Google searches, such as “how to save money for college” or “how to decorate a laundry room.”
+If you offer a tutorial that solves a searcher’s problem and clearly showcases the value of the product, your referrals will make more sense in context.
+You’ll provide the customer with a stronger incentive to purchase the product you’re recommending.

 Find relevant search terms

 If you’re promoting an offer through a blog post, research which keywords someone might use in a search engine to find an answer to a related problem.
 Google Ads Keyword Planner is a good tool that can help.
 (It’s free to use, but you’ll need to create an account.)

 Consider your angle

-For example, you could record a video of yourself using and getting the most out of a physical product, or showing off the benefits of a digital product, like software.
+For example, you could record a video of yourself using and getting the most out of a physical product or showing off the benefits of a digital product, like software.
 Unboxing posts are popular, so if you receive the product in the mail, document your experience opening it up.

 Set your distribution strategy